RoshaniVijayan/Assignments/README.md

-# Assignments
-This is week 3 assignements for Python for AI
+# Weekly assignements for Python for AI